+Sustainable Products

+Health and Safety

+Inclusive Experiences

+Community Impact
-Match 100% of the electricity consumed by our global operations with renewable energy by 2025-five years ahead of our original target of 20303

-Of electricity consumed by Amazon was matched with renewable energy sources in 2024, for the second consecutive year

-- Catalyzing climate finance and market-based mechanisms.
-We use mechanisms (e.g., insets and book and claim) to spur development of decarbonization technologies and transform the sectors in which we operate.
-This allows us to make progress on commodities where decarbonization solutions are not yet available within our direct supply chain. - Neutralizing remaining emissions.
-While our first priority is to eliminate emissions within our value chain, we are also investing in climate mitigation solutions outside of our value chain as a contribution to global climate action.
-Our approach focuses on direct investment, advance purchase agreements, coalition building, new methodology development, and technological innovation.
+on, es Goal Match 100% of the electricity consumed by our global operations with renewable energy by 2025-five years ahead of our original target of 2030 Goal Invest in wind and solar farm capa equal to the energy use of all activ Echo, Fire TV, and Ring devices worldwide by 2025 ale 100% Of electricity consumed by Amazon was matched with renewable energy sources in 2024, for the second consecutive year 100% Of energy used by active Echo, Fire TV, and Ring devices worldwide wa matched with operational wind an solar capacity in 2024 's , policy issues aimed at advancing g decarbonization.
+Goal At least 100,000 electric delivery w on the road by 2030, from Rivian a other manufacturers5 te the erate mechanisms.
+W and claim) to spe technologies and ate finance and market-based Te use mechanisms (e.g., insets and book ur development of decarbonization d transform the sectors in which 31.4K + Electric vans deployed globally by: gh we operate.
+This allows us to make progress on commodities where decarbonization solutions are not yet available within our direct supply chain.
+Neutralizing remaining emissions.
+While our first priority is to eliminate emissions within our value chain, we are also investing in climate mitigation Goal Inspire and invite others to sign The Climate Pledge and join us on a mission to reach net-zero carbon emissions by 2040 solutions outsid to global climat direct investme e of our value chain as a contribution e action.
+Our approach focuses on nt, advance purchase agreements, ig, new methodology development, 549 Signatories, up from 473 in 2023 om Our Prog gress Goal Deploy 10,000 electric vehicles in India by 2025 Our Carbon Footprint 10K+ Electric vehicles deployed in India, surpassing our goal one year ahead n • parent reporting is an important part ition strategy and our Climate Pledge of schedule commitment.

-Our Carbon Footprint

-Regular and transparent reporting is an important part of our decarbonization strategy and our Climate Pledge Goal

-Invest in wind and solar farm capacity equal to the energy use of all active Echo, Fire TV, and Ring devices worldwide by 2025

-Of energy used by active Echo, Fire TV, and Ring devices worldwide was matched with operational wind and solar capacity in 20244

-At least 100,000 electric delivery vans on the road by 2030, from Rivian and other manufacturers5

-31.4K+ Electric vans deployed globally

-Inspire and invite others to sign The Climate Pledge and join us on a mission to reach net-zero carbon emissions by 2040

-Signatories, up from 473 in 2023

-Deploy 10,000 electric vehicles in India by 2025

-Electric vehicles deployed in India, surpassing our goal one year ahead of schedule6 commitment.
 We measure both absolute emissions and carbon intensity to provide a complete picture of our progress toward our 2040 goal.
 Absolute emissions are critical to our end goal, and carbon intensity helps us assess the effectiveness of our actions along the way.
 This type of comprehensive measurement is not only important for us, but it is also useful for our customers and partners, so they can understand how investments across our value chain are driving real progress.

-After two years of decreasing absolute carbon emissions, we saw a 6% increase in 2024.7 This is where carbon intensity helps us examine whether we're employing the right solutions in the near term, and decoupling emissions from business growth.8 In 2024, we achieved a 4% reduction in carbon intensity compared to 2023, with 11% business growth during the same period.
+After two years of decreasing absolute carbon emissions, we saw a 6% increase in 2024.
+This is where carbon intensity helps us examine whether we're employing the right solutions in the near term, and decoupling emissions from business growth.
+In 2024, we achieved a 4% reduction in carbon intensity compared to 2023, with 11% business growth during the same period.
 We have also seen a sustained reduction in carbon intensity year over year and have reduced our carbon intensity approximately 40% since committing to The Climate Pledge in 2019.9 As we continue toward our 2040 goal, our progress will not be linear, but we will remain focused on investing in long-term solutions, optimizing for network efficiencies, helping our supply chain decarbonize, and innovating with our partners in the hard-to-abate parts of our business.